 Drinking carrot juice can deliver a wealth of benefits and a more concentrated burst of nutrients than eating carrots alone, which is why it is considered one of the best vegetable juices to maintain optimal health.
-As the name implies, carrot juice is derived from carrots, which have the scientific name Daucus carota, and are one of the most commonly eaten root vegetables, along with onions and potatoes.
-More than half of the global supply of carrots comes from China, but this vegetable is available around the world, and used in many different culinary preparations.
+Carrot juice is generally made from fresh raw carrots and is considered a healthy beverage all over the world.

 Benefits of Carrot Juice